 As a tenant, finding a new place to live can be a stressful experience, especially when it comes to navigating security deposits.
 That’s where a Security Deposit Agreement Template comes in handy.
 This is a legal document that outlines the terms and conditions of the security deposit that you pay upfront to your landlord.

-The template will usually specify the amount of the deposit, the date by which it must be paid, and what circumstances may affect the refund of your deposit when you eventually move out.
-Having a Security Deposit Agreement Template in place can help alleviate some of the anxiety associated with renting a new property and ensure that you and your landlord are on the same page when it comes to your deposit.
+The template will usually specify the deposit amount, the date by which it must be paid, and what circumstances may affect the refund of your deposit when you eventually move out.
+Having a Security Deposit Agreement Template in place can help alleviate some of the anxiety associated with renting a new property and ensure that you and your landlord are on the same page regarding your deposit.

 Download Free Simple Security Deposit Agreement Templates